Aberdeen Township, New Jersey

-Aberdeen Township is a township in Monmouth County, New Jersey, United States.
-The township is located within the Raritan Valley region and is a part of the New York Metropolitan Area.
-As of the 2020 United States Census, the township's population was 19,329, reflecting an increase of 1,119 (6.1%) from the 18,210 counted in the 2010 Census, which had an increase of 756 (+4.3%) from the 17,454 counted in the 2000 Census, which had in turn increased by 416 (+2.4%) from the 17,038 counted in the 1990 Census.
+Aberdeen Township is a township situated on the Jersey Shore in Monmouth County, in the U.S. state of New Jersey.
+The township is located within the Raritan Valley region and is a part of the New York Metropolitan Area, bordering both Old Bridge Township, New Jersey, in adjacent Middlesex County, New Jersey, as well as Staten Island in New York City.
+As of the 2020 United States census, the township's population was 19,329, its highest decennial count ever and an increase of 1,119 (+6.1%) from the 2010 census count of 18,210, which had in turn reflected an increase of 756 (+4.3%) from the 17,454 recorded at the 2000 census.

-Aberdeen Township is part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, residential neighborhoods, maritime history, and natural environment of the Raritan Bay coastline.
+Aberdeen Township was part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, residential neighborhoods, maritime history, and natural environment of the Raritan Bay coastline.
+The plan has since been integrated into the county's 2016 Master Plan.
+Aberdeen has worked with neighboring Matawan to build transit-oriented development around the Aberdeen-Matawan train station.

 History

 Origins

 Those who settled in this area developed into the Lenni Lenape Native Americans.
 About the year 1000, an agricultural society developed, and small villages dotted what was to become New Jersey.
 The Lenape began a westward retreat in the face of European settlement and disease beginning in the late seventeenth century, beginning in Monmouth County by the mid-eighteenth century.
 Although the Lenape presently live in Ontario and Oklahoma, their legacy survives in such names as Mohingson, Luppatatong and Matawan Creeks and Raritan Bay.

 The earliest known attempt at European settlement was in 1650 when the south side of Raritan Bay was purchased from the Lenni Lenape by the New Netherland Colony.